 Following PCR, verify by agarose gel electrophoresis that your target fragment has been amplified.
-If a single band of the desired size is obtained, you can EITHER spin-column purify (see protocol below) OR treat your PCR product with Cloning Enhancer (Cat. # 639615, Protocol not described in this document.
+If a single band of the desired size is obtained, you can EITHER spin-column purify (see protocol below) OR treat your PCR product with Cloning Enhancer (Cat. # 639615, protocol not described in this document.
 Please refer to the Cloning Enhancer user manual).
 However, if non-specific background or multiple bands are visible on your gel, isolate your target fragment by gel extraction, then spin-column purify.
 If you use PCR to amplify your vector and insert and you obtain both a PCR-amplified vector AND PCR-amplified fragment(s) without nonspecific background, you can use the Cloning Enhancer protocol.

 - 1. If nonspecific background bands are observed on an agarose gel, isolate your target fragment by gel extraction, then spin-column purify. - 2.
 Spin-column purify your PCR product (e.g., insert) by using a silica-based purification system, following the manufacturer's protocol.
-We recommend the NucleoSpin Gel and PCR Clean-Up, sold separately (Cat. # 740609.50) and also included in the In-Fusion Snap Assembly Starter Bundle and Value Bundle (Cat. # 638945 and 638946, respectively).
+We recommend the NucleoSpin Gel and PCR Clean-Up kit, sold separately (Cat. # 740609.50).
 During purification, avoid nuclease contamination and exposure of the DNA to UV light for long periods of time. - 3.
 After purification, proceed with the In-Fusion Cloning Procedure for Spin Column-Purified PCR Fragments (Section V.B).